-On Monday, September 21st, the Common Council approved an extension of the resolution requiring masks to be worn in all city-owned facilities.
-The resolution 20-0721 (Resolution Requiring Masks in City Buildings) extension was signed by Mayor Justin M. Nickels on September 22nd, and has been extended through Monday, November 16th, 2020.
+On Monday, October 16th, 2020, the Common Council approved an extension of the resolution requiring masks to be worn in all city-owned facilities.
+The resolution 20-1128 (Resolution Extending the Mask Requirement in City Buildings) extension was signed by Mayor Justin M. Nickels on October 17th, and has been extended through December 31st, 2020.

 * City Hall is fully open as of Tuesday, September 8th, 2020.